UWIT-IAM/spregistry/README.md

 The application is quite specific to resources at the University, such as a DNS ownership API, that may not be available to other institutions.

+SLO: 90% availability.
+This is a developer-facing tool, and callers are usually willing to wait or email us if any issues come up.

 Links:

 *   Prod endpoint: https://iam-tools.u.washington.edu/spreg/